 2. Marketing Campaign Workflow

 We are members of Business Development and S&M teams within the same organisation.
 In order to deliver a new successful campaign, we should be able to plan and track work that needs to be performed, while collaborating effectively with each other.
 At this point, each time we try to plan a campaign, we end up managing not to kick-it-off on the pre-scheduled time or not having enough time to review the marketing collateral and optimize it.
-In the end, we struggle meeting the deadline, delivering a result that most of the times does not have the expected impact on the recipients.
+In the end, we struggle meeting the deadline, delivering a result that most of the time do not have the expected impact on the recipients.

 We will have Sales and Marketing, Advertising and Promotion and Communication groups of the Company trying to collaborate to perform this activity.
 In some cases, activities should be performed by multiple members of a team, but on other activities run by the group Manager.
-Lanes have been created for Sales and Marketing, Advertising and Promotion and Communications teams.